The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 PROBLEMS

 1 student.
 Why do people cut down forests?
 For timber harvesting.
-Previously, they were cut down with an ax, but now logging is destroying entire tracts of forest.So the problem is the forest.
+Previously, they cut down with an ax, but now logging is destroying entire tracts of forest.So it's a forest problem.

-- And what other problems does the forest have?2 student.
-From time immemorial, man has killed animals to get his own food, but this was necessary for the survival of people, but they killed as much as they could eat.
-Now immoderate hunting has led to the complete or almost complete extermination of some animal species.
-Currently, hunting for forest animals is limited, and poaching is punishable by law.
-Many species of rare animals are protected, and plants and animals listed in the Red Book are under special protection.Display of the Red Book.So another problem of the forest.
+- What other problems does the forest have?2 student.
+Man has long killed animals to get food, but this was necessary for the survival of people, but they killed as much as they could eat.
+Now, excessive hunting has led to the complete or almost complete extermination of some animal species.
+Currently, hunting of forest animals is limited, and poaching is punishable by law.
+Many species of rare animals are taken under protection, and plants and animals listed in the Red Book are under special protection.Display of the Red Book.This means another forest problem.

 ILLEGAL HUNTING (POACHING)